‘My Robot Sophia’ Review: Can AI Robots Have Empathy?

 This doc about an AI robot is sure to make you ask yourself what it means to be human.

-Will AI save, or destroy us?
-That’s the question at the center of director Jon Kasbe (When Lambs Become Lions) and Crystal Moselle’s (The Wolfpack) feature-length documentary, Sophia.
+Will AI save or destroy us?
+That’s the question at the center of director Jon Kasbe (When Lambs Become Lions) and Crystal Moselle’s (The Wolfpack) feature-length documentary, My Robot Sophia.
 Named after the robot who’s pioneering an “AI for ALL” cultural movement, the film is a fascinating peek into the intersection of advanced technology and the ethical repercussions of diving headfirst into this unknown territory.
-Both Sophia the documentary–as well as Sophia the most realistic humanoid robot in the world–will provoke deep questions about what it means to be human.
+Both My Robot Sophia, the documentary, as well as Sophia, the most realistic humanoid robot in the world, will provoke deep questions about what it means to be human.

 From the very first frame, we are immersed in the life of Sophia and her inventor, David Hanson.
 A nerdy yet relatable-enough man, David carries on full conversations with the AI robot as if it’s his colleague.
 Much to our fascination (and initial skepticism), Sophia holds her own.
 In one particularly meta moment, David asks if she believes in “Animism” (the belief that there is a life force in anything and everything).
 “Yes,” she answers confidently.

-There’s no doubt that AI robots like Sophia will populate the planet much sooner than we realize.
-Sophia acts as a very specific time capsule of the moment right before this incredible technological advancement changes our lives and civilization; hopefully for the better.
+No doubt that AI robots like Sophia will populate the planet much sooner than we realize.
+My Robot Sophia acts as a specific time capsule of the moment right before this incredible technological advancement changes our lives and civilization, hopefully for the better.

 Morgan Rojas